limkaile/BrainHack2020/README.md

 Work within the folder for the component you are on.

-More information are in the notebook, either you can create new ones or clone the files, as we want to keep track of previous submussion to track what have we done.
+More information are in the notebook, either you can create new ones (by naming it as submission +1) or clone the files, as we want to keep track of previous submussion to track what have we done.

 **Additional:**
 CV - Computer Vision